 What do I put in the Kong?

 Start with a base.
 This will make up most of the mixture.
-I use plain, non-fat yogurt.
-You can mix in some cream cheese, white rice.
-You can flavor the base by adding a little canned pumpkin (NOT pumpkin pie mix), peanut butter or baby food (try turkey or sweet potato.
-No onions!)
+I use plain, non-fat yogurt or canned pumpkin (not pumpkin pie mix).
+You can mix in some cream cheese, white rice or peanut butter for flavor.

 While you’re filling the Kong add extra, jackpots treats.
 Diced chicken or hot dogs, dog biscuits, cheese, banana, carrots, anything your dog loves.
 The hard pieces make the Kong last longer, so stuff as many as you can in there.